Citizen Neighborhood Initiative

 -

-September 20, 2025: Fourth neighborhood gathering, in which we reached over 800 signatures.
+September 20, 2025: Fourth neighborhood gathering, in which

 This time, we reviewed the journey we have made since June, recalling the actions taken, the meetings with entities, and the progress achieved so far.
 We also shared with the neighbors what the next steps for the Iniciativa Veïnal Ciutadana are, and invited more people from the neighborhood to join, so we can continue building a strong and representative collective voice to achieve real changes in Sant Antoni. -